haquefardeen/awesome-dot/README.md

 - [Polkadot Docs](https://wiki.polkadot.network/docs/getting-started)

 #### About Polkadot
- Polkadot is an open source blockchain platform and cryptocurrency.
+ Polkadot is an open-source blockchain platform and cryptocurrency.
 Polkadot enables scalability by allowing specialized blockchains to communicate with each other in  a secure, trust-free environment.

 #### Polkadot official
 - [Polkadot](https://www.polkadot.com/) - Official website.